TariqJandaly/TariqJandaly/README.md

 # Hi there, I'm Tariq! 👋

 I am a Senior Information Technology student at **King Abdulaziz University**.
-As a passionate software engineer, I love building scalable web applications and am currently expanding my skills into game design.
+A software engineer, I love building scalable web applications and am currently expanding my skills into game design.

 ### About Me
 * Class of **2025**